You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Click the "Add Class" button.

-Screenshot with arrow highlighting the "Add Class" button found on the "Create Class" step of the Medical Language Lab class setup
+Screenshot with a red box and arrow highlighting the "Add Class" button found in Medical Language Lab.

 After Clicking the "Add Class" button, the Class Set-up page will open.

-Screenshot of the "Create Class" step found in the Medical Language Lab class setup
+Screenshot of the Class Set-up page in Medical Language Lab.

 Class Details